JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7904 days**.

-And here is a just a random fact -  **A human head remains conscious for about 15 to 20 seconds after it is been decapitated**.
+And here is a just a random fact -  **Walt Disney holds the record for the most Oscar nominations with sixty-four**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)